fatemehzakeri/KNN-Daily-30-m-Snow-Cover-Generation/README.md

 - spatial referencing object: spatial referencing object belongs to one of the imported Landsat images.

 - Information about GeoTIFF file:  Information about GeoTIFF file belongs to one of the imported Landsat images.
+- number of candidates: is the number of best candidates, it always should be even.
+Based on our experiments,  if you have more than 300 images, you may use 11, but if you have around 150 images, we suggest using 5.